nightroman/FarNet/FarNet/README.md

     If `true`, tells to unload the script assemblies after invoking.
     The default is `false`, unloading has some performance cost.

+**Module methods**

+Methods designed for `fn:` call may live in FarNet modules, too.
+In order to call them, use the same command syntax with the parameter `script` replaced with `module` and module name.

+The parameter `unload` is ignored for modules.
+Unloading modules is not currently supported.

 *********************************************************************
 ## Running commands